Who we are

 That epiphany was realised a few years ago.
 Jackie was missing a lot of ''notes and tones'' in her voice since the stroke, and was making sounds in a very minor key.
 Over the years, her voice quality has changed and improved.
 It was quite early on that we found a practitioner for Sound Therapy, run by Elaine Thompson in Weston-Super-Mare, UK.

-Years later when living in Spain, Jackie found Bodytalk when researching modalities for friend.
+Years later when living in Spain, Jackie found Bodytalk when researching modalities for rehab.
 The BodyTalk techniques provide insights to the areas of your body that need attention.
 What might seem like an obvious problem to you is not necessarily the one your body wants to address first.

 This is the beauty of BodyTalk.
 It respects the body's own needs and determines your body's priorities for healing.
 Then with the use of a variety of non-invasive techniques, BodyTalkers refocus your body's natural healing response to establish better communication within the body.